microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 There are existing SM6.2 HLK tests for 16 bit float 'isinf', 'isnan', and 'isfinite'.
 The plan is to copy these tests for the SM6.9 HLK.
 A new HLK test for 16 bit float 'isnormal' will need to be written and added to the SM6.9 HLK.
+The existing 32 bit 'isnormal' HLK test should be updated to use the new HLSL 'isnormal' intrinsic rather than perform an IR modification.

 ## Open Questions

-An open question is if we should always generate the 16 bit version of the relevant SPIRV ops, or if their generation should be gatekept behind some not yet determined condition.
+An open question is if we should always generate the 16 bit version of the relevant SPIRV ops for the 16 bit overloads, or if their generation should be gatekept behind some not yet determined condition.

 <!-- {% endraw %} -->